So You've Been Tear Gassed ...

 Skin and clothing should get your attention next.
 If your garments are coated with CS, get them off as soon as possible.
 If you can, avoid removing clothing over your head; cut it off instead.
 You don't want any more of the irritant coming into contact with your face.
 Next, wash your body thoroughly with soap and water.
 If irritation persists, seek medical attention.

 Finally, wash contaminated clothing separately from the rest of your laundry.
 Jewelry should be cleaned as well.
 Be sure to avoid detergents that contain chlorine bleach as they can react with CS to form even more toxic compounds.

 Follow these steps, as advised by the U.S. Army Center for Health Promotion and Preventive Medicine and The New York Department of Health and Mental Hygiene, and you should survive your tear gas encounter just fine.
 But let's hope you never have to find out.

-Dive into the links on the next page to learn even more about protests and chemical weapons.
+Dive into the links below to learn even more about protests and chemical weapons.

 - NYC Health: Tear Gas / Riot Control Agents